AdityaSavara/MSRESOLVE_Workshop/README.txt

 These are the MSRESOLVE Workshop materials, put together for a workshop in August 2022.
+At the end of this workshop, participants will know how to use MSRESOLVE in a basic way to get concentrations from mass spectrometry data, how to use several of the features, as well as where to find the settings of the many features.
 Different directories exist and will also be made by the user for different examples of tasks that can be performed with MSRESOLVE.

 PARTICIPANTS ARE EXPECTED TO HAVE ANACONDA INSTALLED AND TO HAVE TESTED THAT MSRESOLVE RUNS PRIOR TO THIS WORKSHOP.
 IF THEY HAVE NOT ALREADY DONE SO, PARTICIPANTS SHOULD FOLLOW THE INSTRUCTIONS IN 000-ParticpantWorkshopPreparationInstructions.docx